Grandmama tells a Ghost Story Kullak Grade 4 ABRSM 2019 - 2020

 Main part of the music – this should occur in bar 44 at a fortissimo level to differentiate it from the other forte dynamics that are present in the music.
 Because of the placement of the main part approximately four-fifths of the way through the music, the player must ensure that the listener’s interest is maintained to the end.
 Each section of this music should also have a main part, as if each section could stand on its own.

 Phrasing – the phrasing in this piece consists of many phrases which are of varying lengths.
 Many are four bars long however there are some that are three bars in length whilst others are six in length with the last phrase being five bars long.
 It is amazing to notice the details that Kullak has written in this piece and the phrasing is one aspect that requires study.
 Many phrases commence with a quaver upbeat however there are two phrases that start on the second beat of the bear and another two phrases the commence on the first beat of the bar.
 These differences contribute to changing the tension and drama of the music.
-The majority of the phrases have a question and answer format within a set of two phrases.
+The majority of the phrases have a question-and-answer format within a set of two phrases.

 Tempo, time signature and rhythmic patterns – ensuring that this piece is played at the correct tempo is a vital decision that the player must make when playing this piece.
 One copy I have suggests a tempo of 80 crotchet beats per minute which is appropriate for the style and character of the piece.
 If played too fast the music will lose its dark and menacing effect however if played too slowly it undoubtedly will sound dull and laboured.
 Some players may find it difficult to begin the piece considering that it starts with a quaver upbeat.
 The player will need to imagine that the music is already in action before they start to play.
 It is interesting to note that Kullak has chosen the simple duple time signature for this piece rather than a quadruple time signature.
 This is deliberate on Kullak’s part as the duple time signature provides a feeling of relentless momentum and has a more accented character.
 The rhythmic patterns that could cause concern in this piece are the dotted quaver/two demisemiquaver pattern and the quaver/two semiquaver patterns.
 The player must be careful in the holding of the long notes as required and particular care must be taken with the held notes for instance in the L.H. in bars 1 – 3.